ahrumnoh/ReadmeGenerator/README.md

-## 😎 What can you add in this program ?
+## 😎 What can you add in this ganerator ?

 * Title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 * This is displayed as the title of the README